flipacholas/Architecture-of-consoles/TRANSLATIONS.md

 When you finish translating a document, please open an issue here so I can review it and deploy it.
 Feel free to ask me for help if you need.

+Finally, you can also sign the [authors log](resources/translation_authors.yaml) with your name (please don't sign other people's names, unless you have their consent).
+This will appear on the article subheader.

 ## Guidelines

 Translating can get messy, so these are the guidelines to help keep the content consistent: